KxSystems/docs/docs/wp/astronomy.md

-## :fontawesome-solid-user: Authors
+## Authors

-Andrew Magowan is a kdb+ consultant who has developed data and analytic systems for some of the world's largest financial institutions.
+**Andrew Magowan** is a kdb+ consultant who has developed data and analytic systems for some of the world's largest financial institutions.
 Andrew is currently based in New York where he maintains a global tick capture application across a range of asset classes at a major investment bank.

-James Neill works as a kdb+ consultant for one of the world’s largest investment banks developing a range of applications.
+**James Neill** works as a kdb+ consultant for one of the world’s largest investment banks developing a range of applications.
 James has also been involved in the design of training courses in data science and machine learning as part of the First Derivatives Capital Markets Training Programme.